Linguistics (BA)

 Your career prospects

-Do you want to follow a full academic programme?
-After obtaining your bachelor’s degree you can continue with a master’s programme.
-Once you have successfully completed your master’s you will have earned the title Master of Arts (MA).
-Your master’s diploma will increase your chances of finding a job or academic-level position.
+If you want to continue your studies, you can follow a master’s programme.
+After completing your master’s, you will earn the title Master of Arts (MA).
+This will increase your chances of finding a job or an academic-level position.

 Read more about our Master's programmes

-Your future workplace will depend upon your interests, knowledge and skills, and on the elective choices you’ve made during your study.
-Students who complete this programme find themselves prepared for a wide range of sectors and occupations.
+Your future workplace will depend on your interests, knowledge and skills, and on the elective choices you’ve made during your studies.
+Students who complete this programme are prepared for a wide range of sectors and occupations.

 Read more about your career prospects